-5.5 Development o 5 Development of the Annual Fun-time Faculty Priority List Month Activities September/October Compile requests for full-time faculty positions from Program Plans.
-The Academic Senate Council reviews and updates the criteria and assumptions to be used for the prioritization process; the finalized document is placed on the Academic Senate webpage.
+Month Activities September/October The Academic Senate Council reviews and updates the criteria and assumptions to be used for the prioritization process; the finalized document is placed on the Academic Senate webpage.
 Copies of all Program Plans that include requests for full-time faculty positions are distributed to the Academic Senate Council and the Deans Council.
 All requests for full-time faculty positions are reviewed by the members of the Academic Senate Council and the Deans Council within the context of that program's overall plan and College-wide needs.
-In early/mid October, a Join Council of the Academic Senate Council and the Deans Council prepares a recommended priority list of full-time faculty positions to be hired from Unrestricted General Funds, and ratifies requested full time faculty positions to be hired from Postricted Congrel Funds full-time faculty positions to be hired from Restricted General Funds.
+In early/mid October, a Join Council of the Academic Senate Council and the Deans Council prepares a recommended priority list of full-time faculty positions to be hired from Unrestricted General Funds, and ratifies requested full-time faculty positions to be hired from Restricted General Funds.

-Month Activities October/November The joint recommendation is presented to the College President by the Academic Senate President and the Vice-President for Academic Affairs for review and approval.
+Month Activities Month October/November Activities The joint recommendation is presented to the College President by the Academic Senate President and the Vice-President for Academic Affairs for review and approval.
 The joint recommendation memorandum includes documentation and a review of the process that engendered the recommendation.
 For requests from Unrestricted General Funds, if the College President's ranking of full-time faculty positions differs from that of the Joint Council the College President reviews and discusses the differences with the Academic Senate Council and Deans Council prior to making a final decision.
 The President's final decision is communicated in writing, and includes the rationale for the final prioritization.
 For requests from Restricted General Funds, the College President brings the ratified list to Executive Council for a review of fiscal implications with the relevant Vice-Presidents.
 The President's final decision is communicated in writing, and includes the rationale for the final decision.
 The College President determines the number and timing of positions in compliance with the Full-time Faculty Obligation Number (FON) required by the State.
 The final list is announced and released for recruitment as soon as possible for Fall hires in the next academic year.
 The full-time Faculty Priority lists are forwarded to the joint meeting of the Fiscal Planning Committee and EdCAP for review and alignment with the College Strategic Plan.